kelsiebesingeryeh/Tic-Tac-Toe-Mod-1/README.md

 ### Code Architecture

+* **Main.js**
-* **Main.js** - The main.js file is primarily used to manipulate the DOM using methods that were created inside of the Game.js class.
+  * The main.js file is primarily used to manipulate the DOM using methods that were created inside of the Game.js class.
 By instantiating the new instance of Game inside of this file, I am able to access the "logic" methods that live in the data model and am able to use the data model to manipulate the DOM to show how the game is being played.
+  * I used the main.js file strictly for DOM manipulation in order to make sure I am separating the DOM from the data model.
+I did not want to cross-pollinate those files.
+The DOM is only showing what my data model is telling it to do.

+* **Player.js**
-* **Player.js** - The player.js file creates a "Player" class along with a constructor containing its properties that is used when both players are instantiated, creating new instances of the Player class.
+  * The player.js file creates a "Player" class along with a constructor containing its properties that is used when both players are instantiated, creating new instances of the Player class.
 There are no methods in this class, only properties inside of our objects that get created in the Game file.
+  * I used the player file in order to create a "Player" class that would be completly separate from the DOM and also the Game file.
+Players have different properties, so its best practice to keep it separate from Game.

+* **Game.js**
-* **Game.js** - The game.js file is the "brains" behind the game that contains all the logic on the back-end.
+  * The game.js file is the "brains" behind the game that contains all the logic on the back-end.
 The game file also creates a "class" of Game along with a contructor and properties for the game.
 There are several methods inside of the class that are used to "play the game" and those methods are called when I instantiate a new instance of the class Game inside of the main.js file and I use those methods in various DOM manipulation.
+  * I used the game.js file to create the data model in order to track the behaviors of the game on the front end.
+I wanted to separate the data model from the DOM to make sure there was only one source of truth in this app.

 ### Languages